 1CaT (1 Cat at a Time)

-1CaT (1 Cat at a Time) is our non-profit (501c3) trap/neuter/release (TNR) program.
+1CaT (1 Cat at a Time) is our nonprofit (501c3) trap/neuter/release (TNR) program.
 1CaT helps keep the feral cat population on our mountaintop under control.

-Donna used to trap area cats but physically is unable to do so no, so when we have an opportunity, or when we get a call about the growing homeless cat population here, we loan (humane) traps to good people.
+Donna used to trap area cats but physically is unable to do so now, so when we have an opportunity, or when we get a call about the growing homeless cat population here, we loan (humane) traps to good people.
 After a quick instructional session, these folks do the trapping themselves.

 The trapper(s) delivers a trapped cat to our wonderful Cloudcroft veterinarian, Dr. Jennifer Green, who spays or neuters the cat.